 Focus on and mark key points

 As you read, focus on key points and passages and mark them for quick reference.
-Underlining slows you down, so put marks in the margins.
-Use asterisks or arrows by key points, and numbers for sequence of events.
+Underlining slows you down, so make marks in the margins.
+Use asterisks or arrows to mark key points and numbers for repeated details that could indicate themes.

 Learn how to take breaks

 Instead of talking on the phone, watching TV, or surfing the internet as a procrastination tool, avoid the guilt!
 Plan activities you like as breaks and rewards.
 Set a goal of reading a certain amount of pages or completing a certain number of problems.
 When you’ve accomplished your goal, reward yourself by taking a break and doing something you enjoy.
-Think of things you’d like to do and make them incentives.
-Plan smaller breaks for smaller tasks and larger rewards for larger goals.
+Doing this will help keep your mind fresh and energized.

 Learn to like what you do